raspbian-addons/raspbian-addons/README.md

 ### Would you like to help?
 If you'd like to help me with this, **please** do!
 Maintaining a Debian repository isn't easy work!
 Send me an issue report with your software request, and I can add it for you.
 Just make sure the software is installable on at least 32-bit, and works on the Raspberry Pi 4.

+Current Maintainers: @chunky-milk @Itai-Nelken

+### Changelog
+Please note that not *all* changes will be documented here.
+Only major changes will be documented.

+**03/21/21**
+- Added Changelog
+- Added arm64 support
+- Remove electron-discord-webapp, as it is now available [here](https://itai-nelken.github.io/electron-discord-webapp_debian-repo/index.html)
+- Added cursor themes package (installable with `sudo apt-get update && sudo apt-get install fancy-cursor-themes`)